ceramicnetwork/ceramic-anchor-service/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fceramicnetwork%2Fceramic-anchor-service.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Fceramicnetwork%2Fceramic-anchor-service?ref=badge_shield)

-Ceramic anchor service is a PoC of anchor service according to the Ceramic [specification](https://github.com/ceramicnetwork/specs).
+Ceramic anchor service is a PoC implementation of an anchor service according to the Ceramic [specification](https://github.com/ceramicnetwork/specs).

-This implementation uses Ethereum blockchain but is built in order to be blockchain agnostic.
+This implementation currently uses the Ethereum blockchain but is built in order to be blockchain agnostic.
 It is fairly easy to add more modules to support other blockchains as well.

 ### Prerequisites